Webhooks API

 retry_in with the minutes to wait until the request is retried, with a maximum value of 1440

-• Expected response status values are 200, 201, 202, 302, 307 and 501.
-Other values will be considered errors.
+• Expected status codes: 200, 201, 202, 302, 307, 501.
+Other values are treated as errors.

 3. Denial notification